adjective (remoter, remotest)

 - She is a cold, remote, autocratic figurehead with monarchical delusions and the instincts of a contract killer.

-- 1.6 Computing Denoting a device that can only be accessed by means of a network.
+- 5 Computing Denoting a device which can only be accessed by means of a network.
 Compare with local.More example sentences

 - The rlogin command gives you easier access to remote machines than telnet.